 Just Around the Bend: Model Train Festival

-Another Model Train Festival is in the works, which begs the question of why the Washington State History Museum has been doing this for 21 years now.
+The magic of the Model Train Festival ...
+You may wonder why the Washington State History Museum has been doing this for more than two decades.
 After all, grown adults playing with tiny trains all day doesn’t exactly seem historic...or does it?

 Look deeper and the connections begin to reveal themselves.
-You’ll find Amtrak passenger trains and Burlington Northern Santa Fe freight trains on the tracks at the History Museum between December 17 and January 1, and they look just like the trains we wait for at railroad crossings every day.
+You’ll find Amtrak passenger trains and Burlington Northern Santa Fe freight trains on the tracks at the History Museum, and they look just like the trains we wait for at railroad crossings every day.
 You’ll also find the streamlined trains of the past century as well as the historic diesel and steam engines that launched the transcontinental railroad in the 1860s.

 When you see these model train layouts, pay particular attention to the level of historic detail artfully showered upon them by their creators.
 The tiny signalman beside the tracks doubtless carries a period-authentic lantern in his hand.
 Note the postage-stamp-size advertisement inside the model railroad depot.
 The passenger rates listed for various destinations are probably historically accurate, having been meticulously researched by model train club members.
 These model railroad folks are nothing if not thorough.